 Sometimes it was difficult keeping the magic hidden, especially when a few of the older students snuck into the stables and stole away on the flying horses; but ultimately the forests and gardens surrounding the school concealed the magic pretty well.

 One of the reasons Victoire loved Beauxbaton Academy was because she had mastered the art of sneaking in and out of the castle.
 Victoire loved sneaking into clubs and snogging muggle boys that she would never see again.
 She knew it was wrong, and she knew it made people perceive her as a bit of a slag, but she didn't care.
-She loved the rush and thrill she got from breaking the rules.

 For the longest time, Victoire couldn't feel anything.
 She just walked through life numbly, unaware and unfeeling, talking to the same narrow minded people with their mindless chatter.
 But sneaking around and breaking the rules...for the first time, she actually felt something.
 It was scary and thrilling, but most importantly, it was real.
 It was the only real emotion she felt, the only real thing that made her feel alive nowadays.
 So, in the end, she didn't care what people thought of her as long as she continued getting that thrill, that rush, that one sensation that made her come alive again.